Discolab-G/portfolio-QA/1_Manual_QA/Product_definition.md

 ## QA & Data delimitations

-Reschearch and results must me stocked locally : no publication involved.
+Research and results must me stocked locally : no publication involved.

 Privacy and non disclosure policy must be encountered before program use.